Agentic Exploration of Physics Models: Further analysis of the SciExplorer

-To assess which components of the SciExplorer are essential, we performed ablation experiments on two representative systems: the double pendulum and the particle in off-center gravity (\Cref{fig:ablation}).
+To assess which components of the SciExplorer are essential, we performed ablation experiments on two representative systems: the damped driven oscillator and the particle in off-center gravity (\Cref{fig:ablation}).
 The relative importance of individual components differs between these systems.
 A structured system prompt appears to improve performance in both cases, whereas access to multiple experiments and visualization tools is particularly critical in the gravity system.
 Without the coding tool, the agent sometimes recovers the correct qualitative model but consistently fails to identify accurate numerical parameters.
 Without any access to tools and instead provided with plots of trajectories under random initial conditions (matching the number of experiments selected by the full agent), the LLM is unable to identify accurate models.

-Finally, we observe substantial variation across LLMs: GPT 5 Pro\,\cite{gpt5} dramatically outperforms Gemini 2.5 Pro\,\cite{gemini}, which fails to recover the true models even when granted access to the full SciExplorer framework.
-Similarly, GPT5 mini and GPT5 nano fail to find the true models in all attempts but one.
+Finally, we observe substantial variation across LLMs: GPT~5\,\cite{gpt5} dramatically outperforms Gemini 2.5 pro\,\cite{gemini}, which fails to recover the true models even when granted access to the full SciExplorer framework.
+Similarly, GPT~5 nano fails to find the true models in all attempts.
+GPT~5 mini performs slightly better, recovering the true model in one of five attempts per system.